NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Dataset

-Jigsaw is a famous toxic speech classification dataset containing approximately 2 million public comments from the Civil Comments platform.
-In addition to the toxic score labels for toxicity classification, the Jigsaw dataset also provides several toxicity sub-type dimensions which indicate particular comment's target groups, such as male, female, black, and Asian.
-Due to these prolific identity annotations and significant data volume, we adopt this dataset as our raw data source.
-Since the dataset has been used as the standard benchmark dataset for content moderation tasks, this adoption will also help reduce the entry barrier in adopting {\name} from the community.

-Since the comments from the Jigsaw dataset contain a lot of special characters, emojis, and informal languages, data cleaning was necessary to ensure data quality.
+Jigsaw is a popular toxic speech detection dataset of nearly 2M public comments from the Civil Comments platform.
+In addition to the toxic score labels for toxicity classification, it also provides several toxicity sub-type that indicate particular comments' target groups.
+Due to these prolific identity annotations and significant data volume, we adopted this dataset as our raw data source.
+There also exist many other datasets, such as HateXplain \cite{mathew2021hatexplain} and Measuring Hate Speech \cite{social_sciences_data_lab_at_uc_berkeley_2024}.
+However, they are generated and annotated based on different methodologies and instructions; thus, incorporating these datasets might introduce inconsistencies or biases to our evaluation.
+Hence, we used only Jigsaw.
+Moreover, since the dataset has been used as the standard benchmark dataset for several content moderation tasks, this adoption will also help reduce the entry barrier in {\name}'s adoption.
+Since the comments from the Jigsaw dataset contain a lot of special characters, emojis, and informal language, data cleaning was necessary to ensure data quality.
 Following a typical text processing pipeline, we removed duplicated texts, special characters, special punctuation, hyperlinks, and numbers.
-Since we only focused on English texts, sentences containing non-standard English words were filtered out.
-13,1982 texts remained after this step.
+Since we only focused on \textit{positive (hate speech)} English texts, sentences containing non-standard English words were filtered out.
+13,1982 comments remained after this cleaning step.